open/close all folders

 - Smart People: Four names◊, none in the correct position (or even labeling an actor of the right gender).

-- The Flight of the Phoenix (1965): The DVD cover◊ appears to label James Stewart as Richard Attenborough and vice versa.
+- The Flight of the Phoenix (1965): The DVD cover◊ appears to label Hardy Kruger as James Stewart and James Stewart as Richard Attenborough (who isn't on the cover).

 - Bon Cop, Bad Cop manages to switch the names of Colm Feore and Patrick Huard, even though they're the only two people on the poster: ◊